-Learning at St Peter Claver
+Learning at St Peter Claver College

-The SPCC curriculum offers a rich tapestry of learning experiences appropriate to the age and development of students.
-It provides a range of pathways designed to meet individual needs.
-SPCC’s curriculum is guided by:
+The St Peter Claver curriculum offers a rich tapestry of learning experiences appropriate to the age and development of students, with a range of subject available to meet individual student needs.

 In order to meet these needs our curriculum is organised into two phases: Middle Years for ages 12 – 14 or Years 7 – 9, and Senior Years for ages 15 – 18 or Years 10 – 12.

 A strong emphasis is placed on literacy and numeracy development as well as ensuring students have the skills and knowledge needed to succeed in life after high school.

 Our curriculum is guided by:

 Our Pedagogical PillarsSt Peter Claver College's professional and dedicated team of teaching staff's approach to teaching and learning is guided by our five pedagogical pillars – each backed by educational research and proven to play an important role in student achievement and success.

 Our teachers are passionate, supportive and maintain high expectations, challenging our students to do their best in all things.